fineanmol/plant-tree/README.md

-🌴 Updated on Sun, 17 Aug 2025 06:47:54 GMT
+🪴 Updated on Sun, 17 Aug 2025 07:09:20 GMT

-> "Perfection is achieved when there is nothing left to take away."
+> "First, solve the problem.
+Then, write the code."